 - 1) 50.1% equity interest in GlassMasters.

-- 2) 30% equity interest in three senior care homes and a 25% interest in Golden Health Care Management Inc., a company incorporated in Saskatchewan (collectively, "Golden Health Care").
-The three homes include Hill View Manor Ltd. in Estevan, The Good Shepherd Villas Inc. in Prince Albert, and William Albert House Ltd. in the Regina suburb of Emerald Park and are all located in Saskatchewan;
+- 2) 30.0% equity interest in three entities, each of which owns a senior care home, and a 25% interest in Golden Health Care Management Inc., a company incorporated under the laws of the Province of Saskatchewan (collectively, "Golden Health Care").
+The three homes include (a) Hill View Manor in Estevan, Saskatchewan, which is owned by Hill View Manor Ltd., (b) Good Shepherd Villas in Prince Albert, Saskatchewan, which is owned by The Good Shepherd Villas Inc., and (c) William Albert House in the Regina suburb of Emerald Park, Saskatchewan, which is owned by William Albert House Ltd.;

-- 3) a 75% interest in Ocean Sales; and
+- 3) a 75.0% interest in Ocean Sales; and

 - 4) a 50.4% interest in Foothills.